 - Navigation offline maps app Maps.me works quite well but not all trails on the map are open in reality.

-After making our way over to the park and the reservoir, we had a choice between a boardwalk along the edge of the artificial lake or on the main gravel path.
-We took the boardwalk as later on in the hike there are less opportunities to see MacRitchie Reservoir as the trail ventures away from it.
+From the bus stop, make your way over to the park and the reservoir.
+Here you’ll have a choice between a boardwalk along the edge of the artificial lake or on the main gravel path.
+It’s best to take the boardwalk, since later on in the hike there are fewer opportunities to see MacRitchie Reservoir as the trail ventures away from it.

 Prunus & Petai Boardwalk

-As we started early, there was a beautiful mist still hanging above parts of the lake.
-There are many nice views of the MacRitchie Reservoir from the boardwalks.
-We had a lot of interesting sightings.
+If you start early, you might still see a beautiful mist hanging above parts of the lake.
+There are many nice views of the MacRitchie Reservoir from the boardwalks and you’ll definitely have interesting animal sightings.

-We saw some very large fish in the surprisingly clear water, as well as big monitor lizards and smaller tortoise.
-On the boardwalk itself and in the nearby trees there was a group of macaque monkeys literally hanging out.
+There are some very large fish in the surprisingly clear water, as well as big monitor lizards and smaller tortoises.
+On the boardwalk itself and in the nearby trees you can often find macaque monkeys literally hanging out.

 MacRitchie Nature Trail

-After a bit more than two kilometres, the Prunus and Petai Boardwalks end and you find yourself on the MacRitchie Nature Trail, the main gravel path around the reservoir through the Central Catchment Nature Reserve.
+After just over two kilometres, the Prunus and Petai Boardwalks end and you find yourself on the MacRitchie Nature Trail, the main gravel path around the reservoir through the Central Catchment Nature Reserve.
 This path goes through the jungle, so there aren’t many views but there is a bit of climb up and down the hills.

 You end up at an entrance from where you can go to Windsor Park.
 We turned left, down a flight of stairs to continue on the MacRitchie Nature Trail.
 This brings you to a broad carless road and a drinking water reservoir, where you have a choice to follow the road or take the short Terentang trail.
-We opted for the road as it seemed less busy.
+The road is often busy, but it depends on exactly when you’re there.

 The road turns into a path later on and not much further you are on the Sime Track.

-This is again a gravel path in the jungle with not a lot of views or noteworthy things, apart from a lookout tower.
+The Sime Track is again a gravel path in the jungle with not a lot of views or noteworthy things, apart from a lookout tower.
 The five floors of the Jelutong Tower give you a changing view of the trees, from the bottom to the tree tops.
-You can see a bit further away from the top platform, although no great 360 degree views of Singapore.
+You can see a bit further away from the top platform, although no great 360-degree views of Singapore.

-The Sime Track end up at the Golf Link, a path along Singapore Island Country Club Golf Course.
+The Sime Track ends up at the Golf Link, a path along Singapore Island Country Club Golf Course.
 Here, views of the MacRitchie Reservoir start to appear again and shade is not plentiful anymore.
 There are quite nice grassy sections leading to the edge of the lake.
-We spotted a very slender heron in the reeds.
+Look out for the waterbirds, including herons, standing still among the reeds.